cyschneck/centerline-width/README.md

 * left_bank_coordinates (list of tuples): list of coordinates of the left bank generated from the csv file (`[(x, y), (x, y)]`)
 * right_bank_coordinates (list of tuples) list of coordinates of the right bank generated from the csv file (`[(x, y), (x, y)]`)
 * df_len (int): Length of the data frame of the csv data (spliced by the optional_cutoff)
-* equal_distance (int): Distance between points (in meters) used in centerlineEqualDistance, defaults to 1/10th the length of the centerline
+* equal_distance (int): Distance between points (in meters) used in centerlineEqualDistance, defaults to points every 10 meters
 * bank_polygon (Shapley Polygon): Multi-sided polygon generated to encapsulate river bank (used to define an inside and an outside of the river)
 * top_bank (Shapley Linestring): Linestring that represents the top of the river/polygon
 * bottom_bank (Shapley Linestring): Linestring that represents the bottom of the river/polygon